Andy Schor: Education

-State Representative
+State representative

-As a State Representative, Schor was interested in "talent retention," encouraging recent graduates from state-supported colleges and universities to stay and work in the state of Michigan.
+As a State Representative, Schor supported "talent retention," encouraging recent graduates from state-supported colleges and universities to stay and work in the state of Michigan.
 In 2013, he introduced House Bill 4182, which would have provided tax credits on student loan payments for recent graduates from Michigan universities or colleges, including two-year institutions.
 Schor proposed House Bill 4844, which would have allowed school districts to start their school year before Labor Day, but also mandate to take Labor Day as well as the proceeding Friday off.
-In 2013, Schor also spearheaded House Bill 4982 that would have allowed for the transition of Michigan schools to move to a year round schedule.
-Schor strongly advocated for the year round schedule as he believes that vital information during the three months off of school.
-A quote from Schor regarding his policies:
+In 2013, Schor also spearheaded House Bill 4982 that would have allowed for the transition of Michigan schools to move to a year-round schedule.
+Schor advocated for the year-round schedule as he believes that vital information is forgotten during the three months off of school.

-“It is well-known and proven that students lose what they have learned in the three months that they are away from school in the summer.
-It takes at least a month or two (September and October) for students to regain what they lose over the summer, which means that 30 to 60 of our mandated 175 days are used for catch-up and not learning new material.
-Add to that the fact that at-risk children don’t have the availability or ability to attend educational camps in the summer, and that makes a recipe for failure and low-performing schools.”

 His proposed bill would create a fund of ten million dollars, that at-risk districts that want to convert to all year system can have access to, to help them achieve this.
 This bill would help incentivize Michigan schools to move to the year round system.
 This money would help schools prepare for summer months because many schools lack proper air conditioning that is needed for summer schooling.
-Due to the full Republican control of the State House, State Senate, and Governors seat at the time, all three of these bills didn’t make it out of committees.
+Due to the full Republican control of the State House, State Senate, and Governors seat at the time, all three of these bills died in committee.